satRdays/knowledgebase/content/organising/index.md

 - The event should be volunteer run
 - Excess funds should support your local community whether that's the user group, holding the funds over for your next satRday, or arranging a big name speaker to come do a workshop during the next year

+## The website
+Right now, we're taking clones of past sites and improving or hacking them together as we go.
+You're free to also use your own template, design, and tools **but** the site must be deployable via netlify.com.
+As we don't believe a given city should run an event more than once a year^[This is because of organiser burnout, distribution of knowledge, and encouraging speakers around the world] each event will get a repo name and subsequent sub-domain like `[city][YYYY]` on the satRdays.org domain.

 ## Venue and dates
+Perhaps most importantly, the event **must not** clash with another R event in the same area and you probably don't want to clash with any R events that have folks from all over the world attending and speaking.

+It's a great idea to use a free venue if you can.
+Microsoft and other big software houses are good people to contact.
+Universities and other educational institutes are also good places to talk to.

+## Marketing
+You are free to use your personal accounts, a new acount specific to your satRday, or the central account to market.
+If you'd like to use the central account, please let Steph know on Slack.
+You shouldn't tweet more than once a day on the central account and of course anything you tweet about satRdays is governed by the Code of Conduct.

 ## Sponsors
 ## Call for papers / speakers
 ## Attendee signup